nxrighthere/EnkiTasks-CSharp/README.md

 `TaskScheduler.CreateTask(IntPtr taskFunction)` creates a task that can be reused to get allocation occurring on startup. `TaskExecuteRange.GetPointer()` can be used for obtaining a pointer to the task function.

-`TaskScheduler.DeleteTask(IntPtr task)` deletes a task and frees allocated memory;
+`TaskScheduler.DeleteTask(IntPtr task)` deletes a task and frees allocated memory.

 `TaskScheduler.ScheduleTask(IntPtr task, uint setSize, IntPtr arguments)` schedules a task for execution and processing.
-The number of operations can be specified using the set size parameter.
-The arguments parameter can be freely used for user-supplied data.
+The number of operations can be specified using the optional set size parameter.
+The optional arguments parameter can be freely used for user-supplied data.

 `TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a task for completion.
 Can be called at any time.